 If you paper is longer than one page, please provide page numbers.
-Page numbers should appear on the top-right of each page, starting on the second page (i.e., there should be no page number on the cover page with the chocolate, like we have today, it was mixed with shredded tobacco.
-And
+Page numbers should appear on the top-right of each page, starting on the second page (i.e., there should be no page number on the first page).

-Honor Code).
 Page numbers should otherwise be in the same font, size, and style as the rest of your paper, and have your name followed by a hyphen and the page number.
 The following is an example:

-Troy McClure - 3
+Troy McClure - 2